bschneidr/svrep/cran-comments.md

 but it seems the URL checker isn't working correctly for these DOI links.

-* This is a patch release to fix a bug that would occur frequently in practice.
-Apologies for submitting this CRAN release soon after the last one.

 ## Downstream dependencies

 * This package does not yet have any downstream dependencies.